MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

+**Note**: This cmdlet is part of a feature that's currently in Private Preview.
+The cmdlet won't work unless your organization is a member of the Private Preview.

-Use the Update-VivaModuleFeaturePolicy cmdlet to remove feature policies from Viva modules.
+Use the Update-VivaModuleFeaturePolicy cmdlet to update a policy for a feature in a Viva module.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

-Updates an existing feature policy for an existing Viva module feature.

 ## SYNTAX